chintan-solanki/ds-ml-projects/README.md

 # ds-ml-projects
+Repository of Data-science, ML, and DL projects.

-Repository of projects I worked on as part of course-work for Scaler's Data Science and Machine Learning Program
+The first 15 projects were completed as part of course-work for Scaler's Data Science and Machine Learning Program.